tarlanlinazar/tarlanlinazar.github.io/README.md

 ### **POST** `/api/v1/orders/actions/create-payment`

 Creates a payment operation on m10.
 Returns on response a dynamic link paymentURL to redirect the user and `transactionId` of the completed operation on m10.

-{% hint style="warning" %}
-**Important note**

-\
-Upon completion of the operation (payment/refund), a callback will be sent containing the operation details and status.
-An example of the callback is provided **in the "Callback structure" section**.

-If the callback is not received, use the method **Get order or transaction details** to get the operation details.
-{% endhint %}

 #### Request parameters